-It is foreseen that men and women from the communities close to the project would gain employment based on their skillset and the need for workers on the project.
+It is foreseen that men and women from the communities close to the project would be linked to the project because they receive remuneration for their work.
 In this case, ESS2 will apply.
 Specifically, paragraphs 9-15 (Working Conditions) and paragraphs 24-30 (Occupational Health and Safety).
-In addition, the project will assess any risk of child or forced labour within the community labour consistent with paragraphs 17-20 of ESS2.
-The Social and
+In addition, the project will assess any risk of child or forced labour within the community consistent with paragraphs 17-20 of ESS2.
+The Social and Environmental

-Environmental Specialist(s) will supervise that the working conditions meet the standards and guidelines of the World Bank.
+Specialist(s) will supervise that the working conditions meet the standards and guidelines of the World Bank.

-All workers engaged in the implementation of project activities are obliged to attend an orientation session and training sessions during the implementation of the project, to become fully familiar with all environmental and social safety procedures and regulations applicable to the project, the training should also review the Code of Conduct.
+All workers engaged in the implementation of project activities are obliged to attend an orientation session and training sessions during the implementation of the project, to become fully familiar with all environmental and social safety procedures and regulations applicable to the project.
+The training should also review the Code of Conduct.
 The Contractor should register all participants who attend the orientation and training sessions and keep a record of this information in the contractor's environmental and social file for the project.